 A starting point for estimating the value of a personal injury claim often begins with the medical expenses related to your injury.

 Medical expenses include any bills you received after seeking treatment or consultation from a doctor or other medical practitioner for your injury.
-By filing a personal injury claim, you may be entitled to compensation for:
+By filing a personal injury claim, you may be entitled to compensation for the following:

 - Doctors’ visits and examinations